 Open Work Orders

-This is one of those CMMS key performance indicators that may seem simple at first... but in reality, it can actually tell you a great deal.
+This is one of those CMMS program key performance indicators that may seem simple at first... but in reality, it can actually tell you a great deal.

 By tracking the total number of open work orders that you have at any given moment, you're doing more than just identifying what needs to be done.
 You can better uncover trends and patterns that may have otherwise went undiscovered, too.